Current August 2021 until March 2022

-International applicants must have been awarded a 1st Class Honours degree or equivalent (e.g. Masters with a 40 credit point research thesis) in a relevant field.
+Due to international travel restrictions international student scholarships are currently extremely limited.
+To be competitive for a scholarship international students should have been awarded a 1st Class Honours degree or equivalent (e.g. Masters with a 40 credit point research thesis) in a relevant field.
 They must be lead author on at least one publication in an internationally recognized peer-reviewed journal.
 To be considered, journals should be internationally recognized, for instance they should have an Impact Factor rating from ISI or be listed by Scimago.

 Preference will be given to international students who are already located in Australia.